Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/NonIndividualState.md

 myVariable.GetValue(new CachedObjectWrapper())
 ```

-For more information about ```CachedObjectWrapper``` keep reading.
-Also note, creating a new  ```CachedObjectWrapper``` every time you access the variable is very inefficient, this example is for demonstration purposes only.
+For more information about ```CachedObjectWrapper```s, keep reading.
+Also note, creating a new  wrapper every time you access the variable is very inefficient, this example is for demonstration purposes only.
+{: .text-grey-dk-000}

-{: .pt-4 }
+{: .fs-3 }

 You can use the inspector to set the value as well, when doing so you have two options,

 ### Use override true